fsprojects/Paket/docs/content/getting-started.md

 ### Installing dependencies

-Install all of the required packages from the specified sources:
+Install all required packages from the specified sources:

 ```sh
 .paket/paket.exe install